 DUI Arrest & CA DMV Suspension

 If you fail or refuse to take a blood alcohol concentration (BAC) test, you will be arrested.
 The California DMV will suspend your driver's license soon after your arrest for:

 - 4 months, if you're at least 21 years old.

 - 1 year, if you're younger than 21 years old.

 NOTE: CA DMV penalties are separate from any penalties given to you by the court system and DO NOT require a conviction in criminal court.

 You can request a California DMV hearing within 10 days of receiving your driver's license suspension notice.
-An attorney may be able to represent you in your hearing.

 Criminal Court Penalties

 NOTE: Court penalties may not be handed down until many months after your arrest.